Policies and Procedures

 The style or color I’m looking for is not here.
 Where can I find it?

 We have long standing relationships with our purveyors and access to pretty much anything that is still in production.
-The collection we represent online is also highly curated.
-If there is a color or style you are looking for and do not see it on our site, just give us a call or send en email.
-We can probably get it for you.
+The collection we represent online is highly curated.
+If there is a color or style you are looking for and do not see it on our site, just give us a call or email us at email@example.com.
+We’ll do our best to get it for you.

 Can I order something with custom measurements or have something altered?

 In a lot of cases, yes!
 One of the hallmarks of luxury linens is catering to custom pieces.
-Please call or email us so that we can look at all of your options together.
+Please call or email us at firstname.lastname@example.org and we will look at options together.

 I’m new to luxury bedding.
 Where do I start?